AnjanaSridhar/todo-tracker/README.md

 ## Todo-tracker
-This is a simple React project that allows you to track your To-do tasks.
+This is a simple React project that allows you to track your To-do tasks.<br/>
-It supports:
+It supports:</br>
-    - adding tasks
+    - adding tasks</br>
-    - updating them to complete or not
+    - updating them to complete or not</br>
-    - clear tasks that are done
+    - clear tasks that are done</br>
-    - count of tasks are to be done
+    - count of tasks are to be done</br>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).